cygni/cygni-talent-tdd-in-practice/README.md

 1. Run npm install
 2. Run npm run test
-3. Start writing tests

 ## The assignment

-A calculator function, that takes an expression as a string, and returns a string value.
+Implement a calculator function, that takes an expression as a string, and returns a string value.

 You need to support addition, subtraction, division and multiplication.